catalyst-cooperative/pudl-archiver/README.md

 conda activate pudl-scrapers
 ```

-If you don't want ot use conda, create a virtual environment and run:
+If you don't want to use conda, create a virtual environment and run:

 ```
 pip install -r requirements.txt